Date Seals and the Japanese Calendar

 Fourth Period

-In 1853, the system was reformed yet again, and the seals were now changed to include an aratame character and a zodiacal date; this arrangement lasted until 1872.
+At the end of 1853, the system was reformed yet again, and the seals were now changed to include an aratame character and a zodiacal date; this arrangement lasted until 1872.

-In the initial phase, a circular aratame seal was used along with a separate oval zodiacal date seal.
 In 1858, the aratame seal was dropped, and the oval date seal appears alone.

 Fifth Period